Metropolitan School District of Warren Township

 The Metropolitan School District of Warren Township is a school district on the east side of Marion County, Indianapolis, Indiana.
 In 2005 it had a student enrollment of 11,800, with the total population being 94,525.

+It includes Cumberland and Warren Park.

 It includes one high school, three intermediate/middle schools, nine elementary schools, one pre-school (The Early Childhood Center), and one alternative school for at-risk students of middle-school and high-school age (The Renaissance School).

 The district has achieved an 86% graduation rate and over 74% progression to post-secondary education.